If you want a baby (it’s not compulsory) you are probably all too aware of your fertility, and how it declines with age.

 The reality isn’t always that simple.
 After pregnancy, infertility - or perceived infertility - is the most common reason for women aged 20–45 to visit their GP.

-It's not a guarantee that you will be able to get pregnant when the time comes.
-My fertility aware smugness evaporated when we didn't get pregnant the first month - but it will give you a head start.
+Of course it's not a guarantee that you will be able to get pregnant when the time comes.
+My fertility awareness smugness evaporated when we didn't get pregnant the first month - but it will give you a head start - and mean you can avoid pregnancy until you are ready.

 - The Impatient Woman's Guide to Getting Pregnant by Jean Twenge (book)